emanuelmoraes-dev/dimensions/README.md

 * There are items that support divine items (show needed attributes; serve as partial sacrifice; show players that have a divine item equipped; show players that are the bonds "Friend of the gods", etc.).
-* In the war servers not exists safe areas.
+* There are no safe areas on war servers.
 Dying spends hearts in percentage (10%).
 * Anyone with the "Friend of the gods" bond can steal a divinely equipped item, even in safe zones, unless the owner has the "Friend of the gods" bond,